mukkelmaus/Flox/docs/simple-self-hosting-guide.md

-# Simple Self-Hosting Guide for OneTask API
+# Simple Self-Hosting Guide for Floxari API

-This guide will help you host the OneTask API on your own server, even if you don't have much technical experience.
+This guide will help you host the Floxari API on your own server, even if you don't have much technical experience.
 We'll go through the process step-by-step with clear explanations.

 ```
 ┌─────────────────────────────────────────────────┐